htool-ddm/htool/README.md

 cmake --build . --config Release --target install -- -j $(nproc)
 ```

-Note that you can modify the install prefix using `cmake ..  -DCMAKE_INSTALL_PREFIX:PATH=your/install/path` instead of the fourth line.
+Note that you can modify the install prefix using `cmake ..  -DCMAKE_INSTALL_PREFIX:PATH=your/install/path` instead of the third line.

 In Python, you can do